deis/deis/docs/managing_deis/ssl-endpoints.rst

 balancer.

 See your vendor's specific instructions on installing SSL on your load balancer.
 For EC2, see their documentation on `installing an SSL cert for load balancing`_.
-For Rackspace, see their `Product FAQ`_.

 .. _router_ssl: